gracdi1/gracdi1/README.md

 ## 🌟 About Me
 - 🎓 I’m a third-year (U3) student at McGill in Montreal, QC, Canada.
 - ✨ I'm fascinated by Indigenous languages, AI/data ethics, urban planning & its history.
+- 💗 Outside of software, I'm also the Co-President of [POWE](https://powe.mcgilleus.ca/), McGill's Women in Engineering Club, and a National Student Rep for [AISES](https://aises.org/student-representatives/)!
 -  🇨🇦 I speak native English and intermediate French (along with beginner Mohawk & Spanish!)
 - ⚡ In my free time, I enjoy pilates, running, and weight lifting.

 I’d love to connect and chat about projects, ideas, and new technologies!

 ### Let's Connect on [LinkedIn](https://linkedin.com/in/gracie-diabo/)! <a href="https://linkedin.com/in/gracie-diabo/" target="_blank"><img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/linkedin/linkedin-original.svg" width="30" height="30" style="vertical-align:middle;"/></a>